-It’s little wonder why a Tasmania road trip has made its way onto many a travellers’ bucket list.
+It’s little wonder why a Tasmania road trip has made its way onto many travellers’ bucket lists.
 Packed with breathtaking landscapes and historic towns, Australia’s smallest state – in particular, its stunning East Coast – is the perfect destination for outdoor enthusiasts, budding photographers, families and everyone in between.

 Days 1 – 4: Hobart

 Your first stop upon landing in the Apple Isle is Hobart, the state’s arts and culture capital.
-Hobart also happens to be the 2nd oldest city in Australia, so it’s unsurprisingly filled to the brim with heritage architecture and fascinating historic sites.
+Hobart also happens to be the second-oldest city in Australia, so it’s unsurprisingly filled to the brim with heritage architecture and fascinating historic sites.
 The city also offers a whole host of unique attractions, so you’ll need to spend a few days here to experience it all.

-What to do in Hobart
+Things to do in Hobart

 Days 5 – 6: The Tasman Peninsula

+- Mount Amos: for sensational views of the bay, embark on the three-hour return hike up Mount Amos and have your camera ready for that perfect postcard shot.
+Fair warning, however, this hike is physically challenging and requires a good pair of sturdy shoes – sneakers just won’t cut it.

-From Swansea, you’re only a 45-minute drive from one of the state’s biggest drawcards: Freycinet National Park.
-This oasis of untouched wilderness is one of the most visited places in Tasmania and is home to the famous Wineglass Bay.
+- Freycinet National Park: this oasis of untouched wilderness is one of the most visited places in Tasmania and is home to the famous Wineglass Bay.
 The bay is only accessible by foot, but it’s well worth the two-and-a-half-hour return journey for a glimpse of the gracefully curved shore and azure waters.
-For sensational views of the bay, embark on the three-hour return hike up Mount Amos and have your camera ready for that perfect postcard shot.
-Fair warning however, this hike is physically challenging and requires a good pair of sturdy shoes – sneakers just won’t cut it.

-The park has a huge assortment of hikes suitable for all fitness levels, and you’ll need a couple of days here to really soak in the serenity.
 Nature-lovers may want to book a campsite, or if that’s not your thing you can lock in some accommodation in the neighbouring town of Coles Bay.
 Make sure you book early; Freycinet accommodation is always in high demand, especially in the warmer months.

 On day 12, make your way further north to reach the town of St Helens, the gateway to the Bay of Fires.
 The glorious beaches along this 50-kilometre stretch of coast are lapped by brilliant turquoise waves and littered with burnt red rocks.
 It’s the perfect opportunity to take one last ocean dip before venturing inland.